Fun Japanese Squirrel Facts For Kids | Kidadl

 What do Japanese squirrels look like?

-The Japanese squirrel's fur is mostly brownish in color.
+The Japanese squirrel's fur is mostly brownish.

 The males and females of the Japanese squirrel species are almost the same size.
 Their back is mostly brown, and their front is white.
 In addition, the brown fur may have slight streaks of red on the backside along with hints of orange on the shoulders, hips, and lower sides.
-Their tail is bushy and is usually of the same color as the back part of the body, but may be white as well.
+Their tail is bushy and is usually of the same color as the back part of the body, but maybe white as well.
 Their eyes are large and prominent, and so are their tufted ears.
-A characteristic feature of the Japanese squirrel is that the normally brownish fur on their back and tail assumes a grayish shade during the winter.
+A characteristic feature of the Japanese squirrel is that the normally brownish fur on its back and tail assumes a grayish shade during the winter.

 How cute are they?

 On a cuteness scale of one to 10, with 10 being the cutest, the Japanese squirrels would get a full 10!
-Their small size, large gleaming eyes, protruding snout, bushy tail, and cartoonish features make them look adorably cute.
+Their small size, large gleaming eyes, protruding snout, bushy tails, and cartoonish features make them look adorably cute.

 How do they communicate?

 Very little information is available regarding how the Japanese squirrels communicate.
-However, studies on their close relatives indicate that the Japanese squirrels most likely communicate through scent marks, vocal calls, and specific body postures.
+However, studies on their close relatives indicate that Japanese squirrels most likely communicate through scent marks, vocal calls, and specific body postures.

 The squirrels use their urine and chin gland secretions to scent mark trunks and branches of trees within their home range.
 Common sounds emitted by these squirrels may include teeth chattering, moans, and loud chuckles.
 Each call is usually associated with a typical body posture.
 In addition, the mating season may see aggressive behavior such as chasing, tail wagging, foot-stamping, and loud chucks.